apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   // optional, when this is set, only release allocation by given uuid. string uuid = 1;

-  // when this is set, filter allocations by job id.
+  // when this is set, filter allocations by application id.
-  // empty value will filter allocations don't belong to job.
+  // empty value will filter allocations don't belong to application.
-  // when job id is set and uuid not set, release all allocations under the job id. string jobId = 2;
+  // when application id is set and uuid not set, release all allocations under the application id. string applicationId = 2;

   // Which partition to release, required. string partitionName = 3;